Three Little Chickpeas

 Instructions

-1. Preheat the oven to 375 F and line a baking sheet with parchment paper or a silicone mat.
+1. Preheat the oven to 375°F and line a baking sheet with parchment paper or a silicone mat.

 3. In a medium-sized bowl, crumble the tofu into very small pieces.
 Super firm tofu is easy to crumble into small pea-sized pieces.
-For extra firm and firm tofu try to crumble the best you can, and when you mix the tofu with the spices use the back of your spoon to mash any large pieces.
+For extra firm and firm tofu, try to crumble the best you can, and when you mix the tofu with the spices, use the back of your spoon to mash any large pieces.

 5. Spread the tofu out in a thin layer on the lined baking tray.

 6. Bake for 25-35 minutes, stirring every 10 minutes.
 Keep an eye on it for the last 5 minutes.
+Small pieces will be crispy and large pieces will stay softer, but bake until they're dried out as much as you prefer

 7. Using parchment paper instead of a silicone mat will take longer for the tofu to dry out.